1. Previous: Table of Contents

 val earthIsFlat: Boolean = false

-It’s named after a British chap from the 1800s, George Boole, who created a branch of algebra that works with true and false values instead of numbers.
+The Boolean type gets its name from George Boole, a British mathematician from the 1800s who came up with a branch of algebra that uses true and false instead of numbers.

 Strings

-You can also store text into a variable.
-The fancy programmer word for this is string, because it’s a bunch of characters - such as letters, numbers, and symbols - “strung” together:
+We can also assign text values to a variable.
+The fancy programmer word for text is “string” because it’s a bunch of characters—such as letters, numbers, and symbols—all “strung” together.

 String of characters... with a string running through them. g n i r t s a s i s i h T

-In Kotlin, the type for this is called String, and you can create a String variable like this:
+In Kotlin, the type for this is called String, and we can create a String variable with double quotes, like this.

 val text: String = "This is a string"